ANDRESPLASENCIABORJA/README-Generator/README.md

   ## Usage

   The first step is to go to the code.
 The second would be to open the integrated terminal in Visual Studio Code.
 Third step type the command node index.js and hit enter.
-Fourth step answer all the questions as the program requires it, pick a license for your project, and finally congratulations you will be provided with a professional README file..
+Fourth step answer all the questions as the program requires it, pick a license for your project, and finally congratulations you will be provided with a professional README file.

   ## Contributing